CycloneDX/cyclonedx.org/index.md

 ```

 ## Implementations
-Build plugins for Maven and NPM have been created which support the automatic identification of all project
+Build plugins for a number of ecosystems have been created which support the automatic identification of all project
-dependencies (including transitive) and generation of CycloneDX BOMs.
-The resulting BOMs may contain many of the
+dependencies and automatically generate CycloneDX BOMs.
+The resulting BOMs may contain many of the elements above
-elements above including group, name, version, description, file hashes, license, and PackageURL.
-Additionally, a
+including group, name, version, description, file hashes, license, and PackageURL.
+Additionally, a standalone Java API
-standalone Java API was created for the programmatic creation and validation of CycloneDX BOMs.
+was created for the programmatic creation and validation of CycloneDX BOMs.

 - [CycloneDX .NET Core](https://github.com/CycloneDX/cyclonedx-dotnet)
 - [CycloneDX Node.js Module](https://github.com/CycloneDX/cyclonedx-node-module)